Production capabilities for practical 3D printed parts.

 Lead time, rush production, and shipping

-Production windows, rush fees, packing needs, and customer-selected shipping speed are reviewed during quoting.
+Production windows, rush fees, packing needs, labeling, fulfillment scope, and customer-selected shipping speed are reviewed during quoting.

 Schedule • Delivery